 According to Pew Research:

-- About two-thirds of Americans (66%) say they have a favorable view of their local governments, compared with 54% who have a favorable view of their state governments, and just 32% who have a favorable view of the federal government.
+- About two-thirds of Americans (66%) say they have a favourable view of their local governments, compared with 54% who have a favourable view of their state governments, and just 32% who have a favourable view of the federal government.

-- Favorable views of both state and local governments are down slightly since 2019 (5 points and 3 points, respectively).
+- Favourable views of both state and local governments are down slightly since 2019 (5 points and 3 points, respectively).